 3. Leverage an eSourcing platform

 Procurement teams are lauded for their ability to provide cost savings for companies as they source the goods and/or services required by their organizations.
-However, the goal isn’t necessarily to find the lowest price, but to optimize for highest value, a calculation that undoubtedly includes price.
+However, the goal isn’t necessarily to find the lowest price but to optimize for the highest value, a calculation that undoubtedly includes price.
 A robust eSourcing platform will help disentangle the qualitative and quantitative data, enabling procurement to select the suppliers that provide the best overall value in light of the selection criteria.
 The result?
 Strategic sourcing replaces tactical purchasing.

 4. Cultivate good supplier relationships

 If your organization is large enough to have a procurement team, then the success of the organization will be significantly impacted by the quality of its suppliers.
 In addition to maintaining active relationships, procurement teams are expected to have a network of qualified suppliers to which they send out bid requests when the need arises.
 Granted, you can simply seek out new suppliers when a new project or requirement comes along, but that can take a lot of time and effort.
 Essentially, doing so will require you to start over from scratch each time.
 Such delays from the procurement team’s side could cause a domino effect across the whole organization.